-Diarrhoea – do not feed for 12 hours, but allow access to water, then feed a bland diet as described above for vomiting.
+Diarrhoea – continue to feed your pet, but switch to a bland diet, as described above for vomiting.
 If diarrhoea persists for more than one to two days (depending on the severity), your vet should be consulted.

 Important – always consult your vet if you have a puppy with vomiting or diarrhoea.

 Many elderly dogs develop longstanding conditions, which, at times, may need home nursing.
 Monitor carefully and, if the bad times are beginning to outweigh the good, consider the options carefully.
-Discuss with your vet or contact our Pet Bereavement Support Service (see the leaflet, Time to say goodbye (D5)).
+Discuss with your vet or contact our Pet Bereavement Support Service (see Time to say goodbye).
 Always notify the vet of any changes in the condition of a pet with a longstanding illness.

 Think ahead – have enough medication for holidays and weekends and ask the vet if you do not understand the instructions.
 “Give twice a day”, means (roughly) 12 hours apart!
 If you stop any medication or if there are problems, tell the vet right away.
 Suddenly stopping medication can be dangerous so check with your vet.

 Do not expect too much of invalids – changes can be stressful for them.
 Generally, they are less capable of exercise than healthy dogs.
 If they have friends (human or animal) to visit, do not allow them to overdo things!